 You can even store it as a note in your phone so it’s always handy when you need it.

-The holidays are already hectic — between traveling, shopping, decorating, cooking and gift wrapping — but they can quickly become even more complicated when caring for an elder.
-Travel may be difficult, or maybe they can’t eat that big holiday meal.
+The holidays are already hectic, but they can quickly become even more complicated when caring for an elder.
+Travel may be difficult or ill-advised, or maybe they can’t eat that big holiday meal.
 In some cases, you’ll have to navigate emotions and stress when a senior family member doesn’t recognize another loved one.
 What’s a family caregiver to do?

-“Try to simplify your plans,” says Nicole Hanna, executive director of Vineyard Henderson, an assisted living community set to open soon in Henderson, Nevada.
+“Try to simplify your plans,” says Nicole Hanna, executive director of Vineyard Henderson, an assisted living community in Henderson, Nevada.
 “Your life and situation have changed, and keeping things more simple and calm may benefit all involved — including you, the caregiver.”